tukl-msd/DRAMSys/README.md

 $ ./DRAMSys
 ```

-The default base config file is *ddr3-example.json* and located in *DRAMSys/library/resources/simulations*, the default resource folder for all nested config files is *DRAMSys/library/resources*.
+The default base config file is *ddr3-example.json* located in *DRAMSys/library/resources/simulations*, the default resource folder for all nested config files is *DRAMSys/library/resources*.

 To run DRAMSys with a specific base config file: